jess-smith49/get-it-done/README.md

  Testing a server-side API with hardcoded values (like the Octocat username) can help us verify that the API will work at all before we get carried away with too much other logic.

   A lot of HTTP requests to server-side APIs receive responses with way more JSON data than necessary.

+  HTTP headers allow the client and the server to pass additional information with an HTTP request or response.
+This often includes information like whether or not to cache (locally store) data and, if so, for how long.
+This data goes in the headers because it's often small in file size and not directly pertinent to the content in the body of a request or response.